mnsrv/mansurov.me/src/moviecast/privacy-policy.md

 ## Information We Collect

-### Usage Data

 We use TelemetryDeck to collect anonymized usage data.
 This helps us understand how our users are using our app and how we can improve it.
 TelemetryDeck does not collect any personally identifiable information.
-You can read more about TelemetryDeck’s privacy policy at https://telemetrydeck.com/privacy
+You can read more about TelemetryDeck’s privacy policy at <https://telemetrydeck.com/privacy>

 We do not collect any personally identifiable information (PII) through our telemetry system.